Skip to main content

 Flora Ecosystems

-Cork oak forests on the siliceous substrates represent the most significant stands in the Valencian Community, alongside extensive holm oak woodland on limestone.
+Cork oak forests on the siliceous substrates represent significant stands in the Valencian Community, alongside extensive holm oak woodland on limestone.
 The diversity of geological substrates creates varied soil conditions supporting different plant communities within short distances.
+El Garbí (approximately 601 m), a popular viewpoint accessible from Serra and Náquera, lies in the southern sector of the park.
+[1]

 Geology

 The sierra presents a complex geology of both siliceous (sandstone, quartzite) and calcareous (limestone, dolomite) formations from the Triassic through Cretaceous periods, creating the soil diversity that supports varied vegetation.
-The reddish Buntsandstein sandstone is particularly characteristic.
+The reddish Buntsandstein sandstone is particularly characteristic of some sectors.

 Climate And Weather

-Sub-humid Mediterranean climate with 450-600 millimeters of annual rainfall, hot dry summers, and mild winters.
+Sub-humid Mediterranean climate with 450–600 millimetres of annual rainfall, hot dry summers, and mild winters.
 The altitude provides slightly more mesic conditions than the surrounding lowlands, supporting forest vegetation.

 Human History

-The Carthusian monastery of Porta Coeli (13th century) represents centuries of monastic presence that influenced landscape management.
-Traditional activities included cork harvesting, charcoal, and pastoral farming on the mountain slopes.
+The Carthusian monastery of Porta Coeli, founded in 1272 under the patronage of Andrés Albalat, Bishop of Valencia, represents centuries of monastic presence that influenced landscape management.
+[1] Traditional activities included cork harvesting, charcoal production, and pastoral farming on the mountain slopes.

 Park History

-Designated a Natural Park in 2002 to protect the mountain landscape from the urban expansion of Valencia's northern suburbs that was progressively consuming the foothills.
+Designated a Natural Park on 15 January 2002 to protect the mountain landscape from the urban expansion of Valencia's northern suburbs that was progressively consuming the foothills.
+[1]

 Major Trails And Attractions

-The network of trails provides mountain walking within easy reach of Valencia city, with routes to summits, through forests, and past the historic monastery of Porta Coeli.
+The network of trails provides mountain walking within easy reach of Valencia city, with routes to summits including El Gorgo (907 m), through forests, and past the historic Charterhouse of Porta Coeli.
 The GR-10 long-distance trail traverses the park.

 Visitor Facilities And Travel

-Multiple access points from the Valencia side (Serra, Naquera, Olocau) within 30 minutes of the city center.
+Multiple access points from the Valencia side (Serra, Náquera, Olocau) within 30 minutes of the city centre.
 Information points and marked trail networks make the park highly accessible for day visits.

 Conservation And Sustainability